cossacklabs/product-docs/themis/spec/secure-cell/modes.md

 ## Associated data and nonces

-Another axis of Secure Cell is how much *associated data* the user provides for encryption.
+Another axis of Secure Cell is how much *associated data* (aka *context*) the user provides for encryption.

 **Associated data** is used in encryption algorithm, influencing its output, but it is not a part of the plaintext, the ciphertext, or the encryption key.